-SAE Institute was delighted to welcome new and returning students to the new academic year with a wide array of events, masterclasses and live performances across our five campuses.
+SAE Institute was delighted to welcome new and returning students to the academic year with a wide array of events, masterclasses and live performances across our five campuses.

-Industry guests included trans content creator and author Lewis Hancox, singer songwriter Corinne Bailey Rae, Liverpool dance music group Girls Don’t Sync, experimental electronic artist Look Mum No Computer and musician Callum Easter.
+Other industry guests included trans content creator and author Lewis Hancox, singer songwriter Corinne Bailey Rae, Liverpool dance music group Girls Don’t Sync, experimental electronic artist Look Mum No Computer and musician Callum Easter.

 “The diversity and energy across locations were incredible, and it was a real privilege to reconnect with students I’d first met at school fairs and Open Days.”